grafana/agent/docs/sources/flow/reference/components/loki.process.md

 more processing _stages_, and forwards the results to the list of receivers in the component's arguments.

-The `loki.process` component is a multi-purpose tool that can parse, transform, and filter log entries before they're passed to a downstream component.
-The `stage` blocks are applied to each log entry in order of their appearance in the configuration file.
+A stage is a multi-purpose tool that can parse, transform, and filter log entries before they're passed to a downstream component.
+These stages are applied to each log entry in order of their appearance in the configuration file.
 All stages within a `loki.process` block have access to the log entry's label set, the log line, the log timestamp, as well as a shared map of 'extracted' values; this allows results of one stage to be used in a subsequent one.

 Multiple `loki.process` components can be specified by giving them different labels.